nextzen/nextzen.js/docs/routing.md

 ```

-Example of a routing component with geocoders:
+Example of a routing component with a geocoder added:

 ```javascript
   var routingControl = L.Mapzen.routing.control({